Andreas512514/core-windows-processes/windows-processes.md

 ## System > smss.exe (Session Manager Subsystem)

 This process, also known as the **Windows Session Manager**, is responsible for creating new sessions.
-It is the first user-mode process started by the kernel.
+It is the first user-mode process started by the kernel.<br<br>

+What is normal?

 ![smss.exe](https://github.com/Andreas512514/core-windows-processes/blob/main/Screenshot%202025-10-22%20003356.png)